Adamah2/Adamah2/README.md

 <h1 align="center">Hi 👋, I'm Emmanuel Ayitey Adamah</h1>
-<h3 align="center">Dedicated and enthusiastic cybersecurity professional with a strong foundation in information security principles and practices.
-Eager to contribute my skills and knowledge to safeguard digital assets and mitigate threats.
-Adept at analyzing vulnerabilities, implementing protective measures, and assisting in incident response.
+<h3 align="center">Dedicated and technically proficient IT personnel with a strong foundation in cloud computing, cybersecurity, computer systems and networking.
+Possesses excellent problem-solving abilities, a keen eye for detail, and a passion for technology.
+Eager to contribute technical expertise and grow in a dynamic IT environment.
 Committed to staying current with emerging threats and technologies through continuous learning.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adamah2&label=Profile%20views&color=0e75b6&style=flat" alt="adamah2" /> </p>